Meta-analysis of mid-p-values: some new results based on the convex order: Meta-analysis of mid-p-values: further details

-Both $P^\dagger$ and $Q^\dagger$ are valid p-values.
-Clearly, if the underlying p-values are continuous then the standard approach is superior.
-However, $Q^\dagger$ seems to be substantially more powerful in a wide range of discrete cases.
-This is illustrated in Figure~\ref{fig:fisher}.
-We considered p-values from three types of support.
+To illustrate the potential improvement of employing Fisher's method with mid-p-values, using the bound \eqref{eq:fisher_bound}, over the traditional approach of using ordinary p-values and the chi-square tail, we considered p-values from three types of support.
 In the first column, each p-value $P_i$ can only take one of two values, $1/2$ and $1$.
 We therefore have $Q_i = 0.25$ if $P_i = 1/2$ and $Q_i = 0.75$ if $P_i = 1$.
 Under the null hypothesis, $\Prob^{(i)}_0(P_i =1/2) = \Prob^{(i)}_0(P_i=1)=1/2$.
 In the second column, each p-value $P_i$ is supported on the pair $\{p_i, 1\}$, where $p_i$ is drawn uniformly on the unit interval.
 We therefore have $Q_i = p_i/2$ if $P_i = p_i$ and $Q_i = (1+p_i)/2$ otherwise.
 Under the null hypothesis, $\Prob^{(i)}_0(P_i =p_i) = 1-\Prob^{(i)}_0(P_i=1)=p_i$, for each $i$.
 Finally, in the third column each p-value $P_i$ takes one of ten values, $1/10, 2/10, \ldots, 1$, and therefore $Q_i = P_i - 1/20$.
 Under the null hypothesis, $\Prob^{(i)}_0(P_i = j/10) = 1/10$, for $j = 1, \ldots, 10$.
 The rows represent two different alternatives and sample sizes.
 In both cases, the $P_i$ are generated by left-censoring a sequence of independent and identically distributed Beta variables, $B_1, \ldots, B_n$, that is, $P_i$ is the smallest supported value larger than $B_i$.
 In the first scenario, the dataset is small ($n=10$), but the signal is strong (a Beta distribution with parameters 1 and 20).
 In the second the dataset is larger ($n=100$) but the signal is made weaker accordingly (a Beta distribution with parameters 1 and 20).
 Comparing just the solid and dashed lines first, we see that $Q^\dagger$ always outperforms $P^\dagger$ substantially, and sometimes overwhelmingly.
 In the bottom-left corner, for example, we have a situation where, at a false positive rate set to $5\%$ say, the test $Q^\dagger$ would detect the effect with probability close to one whereas with $P^\dagger$ the probability would be close to zero.